be-smiley2/rebuilding_.glados_game_launcher/README.md

 ## ❓ FAQ (Frequently Annoying Questions)

 **Q: Why doesn’t Epic/GOG work?**
 A: Because life is full of disappointment.
-And so is your setup.
+And so is your setup and possbily WHEATLEY broke it.
 **Q: Is GLaDOS judging me?**
 A: Yes.
 Constantly.